ppainter1958/pp-simple-privacy-server/README.md

 # but in a different folder.
 Helped figure out the tsconfig.json
 mkdir dist  # for the tsc compiler output
 ```

+A note of gratitude for this [blog](https://blog.atomist.com/declaration-file-fix/) without which I would not have figured out how to set types for the old [node-env-file](https://www.npmjs.com/package/node-env-file) module.